The 5 Biggest Mistakes in Fleet Electrification – and how to avoid them

 This blog series reveals the 5 most common planning mistakes in fleet electrification – and how to avoid them.

-👉 A new article on one of these mistakes will be published every week.
-If you want instant access to all insights, sign up for our free email course and get the complete overview – including exclusive tips, checklists, and tools delivered straight to your inbox.
+👉 If you want instant access to all insights, sign up for our free email course and get the complete overview – including exclusive tips, checklists, and tools delivered straight to your inbox.

 Before installing the first charging points, grid capacity determines whether your electric fleet can even operate as planned.
 If miscalculated, electrification quickly turns into a costly risk.